JamJam-409/relax-game-server/readme.md

 # Relax Game Server Backend
 This repository contains the backend code for a slot machine game.
+*Note: Code review task file account.java is also added to this project, but is not part of the game backend.*
 ## Structure
 - models contains the data models for the game.
 - service contains the logic of the game, including generating grids and finding clusters